vim951/DBSys-lab-2/README.md

 ## Context

-This is the git repository associed with the work of Victor MASIAK and Hugo DANET regarding the part 2 of DBSys Lab Assignments (EURECOM 2020).
+This is the git repository associed with the work of Victor MASIAK and Hugo DANET for the part 2 of DBSys Lab Assignments (EURECOM 2020).

 ## Structure